 Cedros Design District

 The South Cedros area of the City has been developed as an upscale design district, but its cultural heart remains the world famous Belly Up tavern, established in 1974.
 Later developed as a concert hall, the Belly Up is consistently acclaimed as one of San Diego’s best live music venues.
-Through the years, it has featured artists as diverse and renowned as Bo Diddley, Willie Nelson, Tom Jones, and The Red Hot Chili Peppers, to name just a very few.
+Through the years (check out the club’s timeline), it has featured artists as diverse and renowned as Bo Diddley, Willie Nelson, Tom Jones and The Rolling Stones and The Red Hot Chili Peppers, to name just a very few.
+Learn more about it’s fabled history, which celebrated its 50th anniversary in 2024.

 The Day the Music Died